Kotlin/kotlin-spec/docs/src/md/kotlin.core/inheritance.md

 A class is called **closed** and is forbidden to be inherited from if it is declared not `open` or `abstract` (please note that classes are neither `open` nor `abstract` by default).
 A `data class`, `enum class` or `annotation class` cannot be declared `open` or `abstract` and cannot be inherited from.

-An interface type may be inherited from any number of other interface types (and only interface types) without any limitation.
+An interface type may be inherited from any number of other interface types (and only interface types), if the resulting type is [well-formed][Type system].

 TODO: there are limitations, for example, generic interfaces with different parameters make things complicated